munyanezaarmel/mark8/README.md

-# E-Commerce Frontend Project
+# Mark8

-Welcome to the **mark8** E-Commerce Frontend Project.
-This application showcases the development of modern web applications using Next.js.
+Welcome to the **mark8** This application showcases the development of modern web applications using Next.js.
 The project aims to deliver a seamless user experience for viewing and purchasing products.

-## Overview

-This application features a fully responsive e-commerce platform that allows users to:
-- Browse and purchase products
-- Add products to the cart
-- Save favorite products
-- Filter products by category
-- View store products
-- Search for products and stores
-- Login and sign up

 ## Tech Stack